w31rdm4ch1nZ/consensys_bootcamp_2021_final_project/README.md

 ## The 3 users/participants of/to the protocol

-This protocol involves *3 main users* (user-investors, CPs, any user-consumers once content delivered), interacting through smart contracts via 2 UIs.
+This protocol involves *3 main users* (user-investors, Content Providers, any user-consumers once content delivered), interacting through smart contracts via 2 UIs.
 Those users I call *"user-investor" and "Content Provider" (abreviated CP) / creators*.
 I might use both CP and creator in different contexts, but without impliying any different flow or business logic.